 Councils are periodically required to assess the condition of the private sector housing stock within their area.
-This is usually carried out every 5 years for the purpose of collecting information about owner occupied and privately rented properties to serve as a useful evidence base to:
+This is usually carried out every 5 years for the purpose of collecting information about owner occupied and privately rented properties to:

 - determine priorities for action

 - monitor performance in relation to government targets